 Partyin’ down over here and all of my big hugs, friends :)

-notes: I sifted the almond flour to get it super fine.
+NOTES: I sifted the almond flour to get it super fine.
 This is really important in terms of the cake’s texture.
 I would recommend purchasing a finer ground almond meal/flour if it’s available.
-Also, here’s a video (link) to help you with cracking open a young coconut!
-I would recommend NOT using a super-cherished knife for this, just go for a sharp one with some good heft, an old beater of sorts.

 raw chocolate cake: